briansturgill/powershell_on_linux/README.md

 ### To install the extension.

-Click on the Extensions button (5th button on left side bar: image is 4 squares, top right raised), type PowerShell in the search box.
+Click on the Extensions button (5th button on left side bar: image is 4 squares, top right raised).

+Type PowerShell in the search box.

 [Image of Extensions Icon in VSCode](vscode_extensions_icon.png)

 Click in the list PowerShell (by Microsoft).

 In the main editor screen PowerShell information will appear... click Install.

-IMPORTANT, Restart VSCode!
+IMPORTANT: Restart VSCode!

 ### Debugging with the PowerShell extension...
 * Create a directory somewhere using your shell and then cd to it and type: